Maritime Archives and Library

 Every aspect of Liverpool's maritime history from the early 18th-century is covered in the Maritime Archives and Library.
 Whilst the emphasis is on Liverpool, the coverage is national and international.

-For further information on the library and archives collections see the Major collections section.
-We also have a series of topical Displays and online exhibitions, featuring highlights from the collection.
+For further information on the library and archives collections see our Top ten treasures and the Major collections section.
+We also have a series of topical Displays and online exhibitions , featuring highlights from the collection.

 We'd suggest that you check out the Start your search section where we'll explain what we can do to help.
 The Frequently Asked Questions section features examples of the service we provide.